camronh/Lottery-Tutorial/PART2.md

 ### Forking

 As mentioned in Part 1, [Hardhat](https://hardhat.org/) is an [Ethereum development environment](https://ethereum.org/en/developers/docs/development-networks/) that allows us to deploy smart contracts to public Ethereum networks, and in this case, spin up a locally running Ethereum blockchain instance for testing our deployed contract.
-We can do this by configuring Hardhat to ["fork"](https://hardhat.org/hardhat-network/docs/guides/forking-other-networks) the [Polygon Mumbai testnet](https://docs.polygon.technology/docs/develop/network-details/network/), which will simulate the [state](https://ethereum.org/en/developers/docs/evm/#state) of the public network locally by fetching the data and exposing it transparently.
+We can do this by configuring Hardhat to ["fork"](https://hardhat.org/hardhat-network/docs/guides/forking-other-networks) the [Ethereum Goerli testnet](https://ethereum.org/en/developers/docs/networks/#goerli), which will simulate the [state](https://ethereum.org/en/developers/docs/evm/#state) of the public network locally by fetching the data and exposing it transparently.
 We'll also need to connect to an [Ethereum archive node](https://www.alchemy.com/overviews/archive-nodes) to use this feature.
 We'll be using [Alchemy](https://www.alchemy.com/) below as our blockchain RPC node provider.

 #### 1. DotEnv